-Video & Photos: Burial of Late Actor, Olumide Bakare - Nigeria Today
+Video & Photos: Burial of Late Actor, Olumide Bakare in Ibadan - Nigeria Today

-Video & Photos: Burial of Late Actor, Olumide Bakare
+Video & Photos: Burial of Late Actor, Olumide Bakare in Ibadan

 Here are some pictures and video from the funeral of Late Actor, Olumide Bakare at St James Cathedral, Oke-Bola, Ibadan, Oyo State.